ouktlab/espnet_asr_models/README.md

 ```

 #### Your ESPnet Language Model
 Just change the path of "lm_train_config" and "lm_file".
 It is better to change language model if the application domain is specific.
+The common "token list" between ASR and LM is assumed.
 ```
 # Load model
 basepath = 'espnet_katakana_csj_asr_train_asr_transformer_lm_rnn/exp/'